-Leadership Rubric: Overview
+CMS Leadership Rubric: Overview

 In 2016, Dallas Independent School District’s Board of Trustees adopted new District goals that prioritize measurable improvement of student outcomes.
-While this work will rely heavily on the dedication and performance of the District’s instructional leaders and staff, central staff and campus support team members play a crucial role in reaching these goals by supporting the work of our teachers and school leaders and creating the organizational conditions for success.
+While this work relies heavily on the dedication and performance of the District’s instructional leaders and staff, central staff and campus support team members play a crucial role in reaching these goals by supporting the work of our teachers and school leaders and creating the organizational conditions for success.

 - Culture refers to the employee’s commitment to the success of the organization